kamyhuo/headpose-estimation/README.md

 # headpose-estimation
- This repo shows how to estimate human head pose from videos using TensorFlow and OpenCV, offering selfie-taking recommendations to user.
+ This repo shows how to estimate human head pose from selfie webcam using TensorFlow and OpenCV, offering selfie-taking recommendations to user.